fprime-community/fprime-workshop-led-blinker/docs/running-on-hardware.md

 > Users must fill in the username and device address above.

-Next run the F´ GDS without launching the native compilation (`-n`) and with the dictionary build above (`--dictionary ./build-artifacts/<platform name>/LedBlinkerAppDictionary.xml`).
+Next run the F´ GDS without launching the native compilation (`-n`) and with the dictionary from the build above (`--dictionary ./build-artifacts/<platform name>/LedBlinkerAppDictionary.xml`).

 ```
 # In led-blinker/LedBlinker